-et al., 2006; Han et al., 2006).
-The x, y and z surface coordinates are treated as functional measurements on the original surface and smoothed with both methods.
-For the comparison of performance between both smoothing methods, we calculated the root mean squared errors (RMSE) between them.
-The mean of the squared errors is taken over the surface.
-For the heat kernel regression, we used the bandwidth $\sigma = 0.5$ and eigenfunctions up to k = 132 degree.
-For iterated kernel smoothing, we varied the number of iterations 1 < m < 200 with the correspondingly smaller bandwidth 0.5/mhaving the effective bandwidth of 0.5.
+we varied the number of iterations $1 \leq m \leq 200$ with the correspondingly smaller bandwidth 0.5/m to have the effective bandwidth of 0.5.
 The performance of the iterated kernel smoothing depended on the number of iterations, as shown in the plot of RMSE of mesh coordinates over the number of iterations (Figure 7).
-The RMSE reached up to 0.5901 and did not decrease even when we increased the number of iterations.
-The right image in Figure 7 shows the squared difference between the two methods.
+The RMSE was up to 0.5901 and it did not decrease even when we increased the number of iterations.
+The right image in Figure 7 is the squared difference between the two methods.
 The difference is mainly localized in high curvature areas, where the Gaussian kernel used in the iterated kernel smoothing fails to approximate the heat kernel.
-This comparison quantitatively demonstrates the limitation of iterated heat kernel smoothing, which does not converge to heat diffusion.
+This comparison quantitatively demonstrates the limitation of iterated heat kernel smoothing which does not converge to heat diffusion.